The page makes Montenegro readable for foreign pilots without hiding that paragliding is regulated aviation.

 - organized use of take-off and landing sites for tandem, training, air shows, or competitions can require prior CAA approval

-- official AIS/AIP, NOTAM, AUP, CAA, ATS, and current local briefing information beats old screenshots, old forum advice, or one remembered tracklog
+- official AIS/AIP, NOTAM, AUP, CAA, ATS, and current local briefing information should sit above old screenshots, old forum advice, or one remembered tracklog

 OpenAIP can help as a visual orientation aid, but it is not flight permission by itself.

-Some Montenegro site notes need a more careful airspace and terrain read before a pilot treats them as simple.
+Some Montenegro flying-area notes need a more careful airspace and terrain read before a pilot treats them as simple.

 |---|---|---|

-These maps reduce confusion; they do not create permission.
+These maps are orientation aids; they do not create permission.

 Tandem, training, groups, motor, and acro need extra care

-A private solo flight, a tandem passenger flight, a student activity, a group visit, motor flying, acro, and a competition-style event do not carry the same responsibility pattern.
+A private solo flight, a tandem flight with a participant, student activity, a group visit, motor flying, acro, and a competition-style event do not carry the same responsibility pattern.

 Tandem activity in particular is not simply “a pilot taking a guest.”
-It can involve passenger-flight privileges, passenger briefing, insurance information, emergency procedure information, passenger declaration, and a current assessment that the activity is appropriate.
+It can involve the pilot’s tandem privileges, participant briefing, insurance information, emergency procedure information, participant declaration, and a current assessment that the activity is appropriate.

 Training and group activity can also change the approval and coordination question.

-Use the public guide to understand the category.
-Use official sources, local briefing, and current support to settle the real plan.
+Use this guide to understand the category.
+Use official sources, local briefing, and current local process to settle the real plan.

 Permit and local briefing support

-Local support can help a responsible pilot ask a cleaner question before it becomes a launch-day problem.
+Local support can help a responsible pilot turn a vague plan into a clearer question before it becomes a launch-day problem.

 It may help with: